byu-vision/castles/docs/index.md

 ### Contact

-Please open an issue on GitHub
+For questions about the dataset or experiments, please open an issue on GitHub _(How do we want to be contacted?)_